 As an agency, the Medford Township Police Department strives to provide “Quality Policing” to its residents and visitors.
 We hold our officers to strict standards and take pride in hearing about the level of service they provided to you.
 If you feel an officer should be recognized for “going the extra mile”, then please click on the "contact us" tab and select compliment.
 Simply add your positive experience or encounter and submit.
 You may also mail a letter to Chief Richard Meder at 91 Union Street, Medford NJ 08055.
 All compliments are shared with the officer(s) involved and as well as their peers.

 What are the hours for obtaining and submitting Firearms Applications?

 Firearms application packets may be obtained at the Police Administration Building at all times that the lobby is open.
 Current lobby hours are Monday through Friday from 8:30 am - 4:30 pm.
 The lobby is closed on Saturdays and Sundays and all major holidays.
 You may pick-up the application packets from the Police Services Officer at the Police Information window.
-You may also get the appropriate forms on our website under FORMS as well as on the NJSP website.
+You may also find the necessary links from our firearms section as well as on the NJSP website.
 Submission of completed firearms applications will only be accepted between the hours of 8:30 am - 4:30 pm, Monday through Friday.